ddnexus/pagy/docs/toolbox/paginators/keynav_js.md

 ==- How it works

 The Keynav pagination adds the numeric variables (`@page`, `@last`, `@prev`, `@next`, `@in`) to its instances, supporting their usage with the UI.
-It does so by transparently exchanging data back and forth with the client, that stores the state of the pagination.
+It does so by transparently exchanging data with the client, that stores the state of the pagination.

 You can use the `:keyset_js` paginator as you would use the [:countless paginator](countless.md).
 You just need the [Keyset Setup](keyset#setup) and [JavaScript Support](../../resources/javascript.md), to get a lot more performance.